biomedia-mira/istn/README.md

 # Image-and-Spatial Transformer Networks
-This repo will provide an implementation of our ISTNs for structure-guided image registration presented at MICCAI 2019.
+This is an implementation of the method described in paper

+Matthew Lee, Ozan Oktay, Andreas Schuh, Michiel Schaap, Ben Glocker Image-and-Spatial Transformer Networks for Structure-guided Image Registration In MICCAI 2019

+All rights reserved.
+Copyright 2019